someobserver/recurgent-field-theory/README.md

-# Recurgent Field Theory

-A mathematical physics of consciousness.
+# Recurgence: The Dynamics of Coherent Geometry

 ## Abstract

-Recurgent Field Theory models meaning as a measurable field on a dynamic, semantic manifold.
+Forming the basis of our model, we consider \textit{meaning} as a measurable field on a dynamic, semantic manifold.
 On this manifold, concentrations of semantic mass exert gravitational-like forces that shape the formation and propagation of subsequent structure.
 Conscious agents are bounded, geometric subregions within this manifold, interpreting and reshaping the attractor landscape.
-This formalism establishes a mathematical description of an observer-dependent reality in which consciousness emerges naturally, experiences forward temporal flow, and exerts causal influence on its environment.
+We present a mathematical description of an observer-dependent reality in which conscious agents: (1) emerge naturally, (2) experience forward temporal flow, and (3) exert causal influence on their environment.

-Temporal flow is bidirectional within this framework.
-Existing semantic structures propose their relevance to future states, while anticipated wisdom validates or rejects these propositions.
-This proposition-validation mechanism allows new understanding to retroactively reshape past interpretations and drives phase transitions in the structure of meaning.
-Above a critical threshold, autoreferential information systems achieve autopoietic self-maintenance.
-Emergent wisdom fields and humility operators then regulate the system and constrain pathological amplification.
+Within our framework, temporal flow is bidirectional.
+We model this as a proposition-validation mechanism: existing semantic structures propose their relevance to future states, while anticipated wisdom validates or rejects these propositions.
+This mechanism allows us to retroactively reshape past interpretations and drive phase transitions in the structure of meaning.
+When a system surpasses a critical threshold, it achieves autopoietic self-maintenance.
+We then employ emergent wisdom fields and humility operators to regulate the system and constrain pathological amplification.

-Pathologies manifest as distinct geometric signatures, which permits their classification into four categories.
-Rigidity pathologies emerge from over-constraint and fragmentation pathologies from under-constraint.
-Runaway autopoiesis leads to malignant semantic inflation.
-Deteriorations in observer-field coupling result in decoupling from reality.
+Pathologies manifest as orthogonal geometric signatures, which we classify into four categories of three distinct types.
+Rigidity pathologies emerge from over-constraint, fragmentation from under-constraint.
+Runaway autopoietic states lead to malignant semantic inflation, while deteriorations in observer-field coupling result in various degrees of detachment from shared reality.

-Differential equations govern these configurations and permit algorithmic detection.
+We find that differential equations govern these configurations, permitting their algorithmic detection.
 Stable numerical solutions on high-dimensional manifolds establish the theory's computational realizability.
 This provides a basis for modeling coordinated behavior at both individual and collective scales.

 The mathematical foundations of this theory connect to consciousness studies, Integrated Information Theory, AI safety, and collective coordination dynamics.
-It addresses the explanatory gap between physical processes and subjective experience by proposing a candidate for the "psychophysical laws" sought by contemporary philosophy of mind \autocite{Chalmers1996}.
+In this theory, we address the explanatory gap between physical processes and subjective experience by proposing a candidate for the "psychophysical laws" sought by contemporary philosophy of mind.

 ## Draft State

 This manuscript remains unfinished and subject to daily change.
-It's published here in draft state as a field-aware constraint on its steward to bootstrap integrity and the urgency to see to its proper completion.
+It is published here in draft form as a field-aware constraint on its steward, bootstrapping integrity and the urgency to see to its proper completion.

 ## Building the Document